October 21, 2024

 • The global cost of cybercrime is skyrocketing, reaching $10.5 trillion USD by 2025, a $7 trillion increase since 2015.

-• AI can monitor the global attack surface, with companies like IBM managing over 2 million endpoints and monitoring over 150 billion security events with AI each day.
+• AI cybersecurity solutions can monitor the surface of global attacks.
+Companies like IBM use AI to manage over 2 million endpoints and monitor over 150 billion security events daily.

-• Businesses can use AI in cybersecurity to automate 85% of threat detection and response, saving time and thwarting a considerable percentage of total cyber attacks.
+• Businesses can use AI cybersecurity applications to automate 85% of threat detection and response, saving time and thwarting a considerable percentage of total cyber attacks.

 Staff writer